Wage Theft

 In the last year, Mountain Dreamers has:

-• helped recover almost $14,000 in wages owed
+• Helped recover nearly $14,000 in unpaid wages for workers.

 In the last few years, Colorado has strengthened labor and workplace protections, and increased penalties and enforcement of employers who violate the laws.